 I worked as a Software Engineer for a major Australian technology firm.
-I'm bright, skilled, and dedicated, yet these qualities alone aren't enough to make a competent consultant.
-Fortunately, after listening to an experienced coach, I came up with some useful suggestions.
-Here's the three-level lesson I learned:
+While I am bright, skilled, and dedicated, these qualities alone are not sufficient to make one a successful consultant.
+Fortunately, after consulting with an experienced coach, I've come up with some insightful tips.
+Here are the three levels of consulting expertise I've learned:

-Remember - Overall, reaching the highest level is difficult.
-To create a win-win situation, you must know more and provide your abilities and high values to the customer, the consulting firm, and yourself.
+Reaching the highest level of consulting expertise is challenging.
+To establish a win-win situation, you must continuously learn and offer high-value skills to your client, your consulting firm, and yourself.
 It won't be easy and will require years of dedication, but these guidelines will serve as valuable markers on your consulting journey.